-A few words describing the famous Alice Cooper Mansion on the Galasi Estate in Fairfield, Connecticut where much of 'Billion Dollar Babies` was recorded.
+A few words describing the famous Alice Cooper Mansion on the Galesi Estate in Fairfield, Connecticut (off Doubling Road) where much of 'Billion Dollar Babies` was recorded.

 From Janice Davison (Glen`s sister) December 1998)

-"At first site, the mansion wasn't that impressive.
+"At first sight, the mansion wasn't that impressive.
 It was so covered with trees.
-The coolest thing-it was the "house on Hill Rd."
-The entry was gigantic, just like in the movies-"take a seat and the missus will be with you in a moment."
+The coolest thing - it was the "House on Hill Rd."
+The entry was gigantic, just like in the movies - "take a seat and the missus will be with you in a moment."
 Off the entry to your left was the ballroom where the band equipment was kept... the huge PA system, (gallows, I think!) etc. From the ballroom you could see an area up above that looked like the balcony in a movie theater-"what's that?"
 I wanted to know.
 Glen replied, "That's the chapel."
 "The chapel?
 What's it used for?" said me.
 GB- "You'll see."